ritikbhatia/PosiTweety/README.md

 ## Inspiration

-Hiya PosiTweeps! **We would like our app, _Positweety_ to take part in the “Social Good” category** and here is our inspiration as to why.
+Hiya PosiTweeps! **We would like our app, _PosiTweety_ to take part in the “Social Good” category** and here is our inspiration as to why.

 In our quest to do something socially useful, we found it _unusually difficult to find relevant topics_ and were _limited by our knowledge about current events_.
-This was further reinforced by the fact that “hot” topics such as entertainment, sports and politics often dwarf other “Socially impactful” one’s.
+This was further reinforced by the fact that “hot” topics such as entertainment, sports and politics often dwarf other “Socially impactful” ones.

 Thus, we decided to make a **_one-stop solution_** that will help _spread awareness and knowledge about various global issues_.
 We realised that if the people as a whole work towards making a change, anything is possible.
 For that to happen, people need to be aware of the latest trends and topics in “Social Good” before they can contribute to it.
 We thought the best way for us to do social good is to _provide a platform which generates awareness and empowers others to do the same_.